How long does a visit last and what is included?

-Currently I only offer boarding of smaller reptiles, amphibians and tarantulas.
-All other pets are cared for at your home or farm.
+Currently I do not offer boarding, and only offer care at your home or farm.
 I can tailor our pet sitting schedule to best meet your pet’s needs, and most pets are happiest in their home.
 Some, however, may be better suited for boarding, and there are several great boarding facilities in the Monadnock Region that should meet your needs.

 Are you insured and certified?

 Yes, I am insured through Pet Sitters Associates, LLC.

 Lily has also been certified in Pet First Aid and CPR for dogs and cats as a Pet Pro Hero through ProTrainings.com.

 Other relevant certifications include Certified Raw Dog Food Nutrition Specialist through DNM University, and Animal Reiki Practitioner through USUI RYOHO REIKI (Udemy).

 Lily has also completed Dog Emotion and Cognition, a non-credit course authorized and presented by Duke University (offered through Coursera).

 References are also available at request and at the time of the initial interview.